Voice of Afghanistan

 “Young boys can’t get jobs and are spending long days and nights under tents,” says Tawoos.
 “They have to wait for rich people to bring them food or money.

 “We were all farmers who made money growing opium.
-Now there are no more jobs for us in Helmand because the government has banned poppy farming.”
+Now there are no more jobs for us in

 The Afghan government says it “encourages” the refugees to return to their homes.
 It is planning to provide transportation in the future.